 - Once one side turns golden brown and a little crispy (takes about 3-4 minutes), with a spatula flip it and press it down with the spatula a little.
-Fry for the same amount of time and then take off heat.
-Place on a paper towel lined plate to absorb all the extra oil.
+Fry for the same amount of time and then take off the heat.
+Place on a paper towel-lined plate to absorb all the extra oil.

 - Continue frying the rest of the mixture.
 Make sure to add more oil when the oil is half gone.

 - For the mayonnaise, combine the store-bought or homemade mayonnaise, water and capers by stirring well.
 The consistency should be still thick but a little runnier than the normal mayonnaise consistency for easy drizzling.

 - Once you've fried all the hash browns place them on a plate, drizzle with caper mayo and sprinkle with coriander.
 Best served warm.
 As I mentioned before this is great with a nice green salad.

 *Use a starchy variety like Russet, Idaho or Yukon.

 Other recipes you’ll love:

 - Vegan Tacos with Lentils & Cauliflower (Gluten-Free)

 Interested in more recipes?

 Want to get inspired each week with a new vegan recipe using everyday ingredients?
 Click on the link below to get them straight to your inbox!